saf-dmitry/mdviewer/README.md

 By default, MDviewer checks the following places for configuration files, in the following order:

-1. `$HOME/.config/mdviewer/settings.yml` on macOS and GNU/Linux or `%APPDATA%\mdviewer\settings.yml` on MS Windows
+- `$HOME/.config/mdviewer/settings.yml` on macOS and GNU/Linux or `%APPDATA%\mdviewer\settings.yml` on MS Windows
-2. `settings.yml` in the application's root directory
+- `settings.yml` in the application's root directory

-A path to the configuration file being used is printed to STDOUT during application's startup.

-Note: In general, you should place your personal settings in `$HOME/.config/mdviewer/settings.yml` (or `%APPDATA%\mdviewer\settings.yml`), so they will be preserved between software updates.
+In general, you should place your personal settings in `$HOME/.config/mdviewer/settings.yml` (or `%APPDATA%\mdviewer\settings.yml`), so they will be preserved between software updates.

 ## Setting a Markdown Processor